 Unlike regular tofu, it hasn’t had any water pressed out.

-And it’s often sold in shelf-stable boxes rather than in the refrigerated section.
+And it’s sold in shelf-stable aseptic boxes.

-When you open the box to remove the tofu, don’t worry if some of the tofu has crumbled.
+So when you open the box to remove the tofu, don’t worry if some of the tofu has crumbled.

 And if you’ve never tried ume plum vinegar (also known as umeboshi vinegar), you’re in for a treat.